Vehicle smashes through Illinois building, killing 4 young people and injuring others

 It wasn’t immediately known what led up to the crash or whether it was intentional.

-It's is one of several recent instances of people driving vehicles into groups of people across the globe.
+Monday's crash is the latest instance of people driving vehicles into groups of people across the globe.
 Only two days earlier, a car plowed through a crowded street during a Filipino heritage festival in Vancouver, British Columbia, killing 11.

 The Illinois driver, who was uninjured, was the sole occupant of the vehicle and was taken to a hospital for evaluation, Tarter said.
 Police haven't said if the driver was arrested or taken into custody.